sheddyranking/The-Pandas-Library/README.md

 2. Working with Big Data.

-The iloc and loc method are very power method used to filter out that in a dataset
+The iloc and loc method are very power method used to filtering in the dataset